-A yarn made from virgin PET has a footprint of 3,42 kg CO2 eq. whereas a yarn made from recycled PET bottles leaves a footprint of only 1,62 kg CO2 eq.
+The yarn made from recycled material has (related to the functional unit of one linear meter of textile) a footprint of 1,55 kg CO2 eq..

+The yarn made from virgin PET leaves a footprint of 2,25 kg CO2 eq.